MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 ### After the conversion

-Now that the tooltips are in the page objects, we work with them using Excel.
-Excel makes it easy to bulk-apply and bulk-edit strings because you can sort and filter the data.
-Due to the requirement of getting the text into Tooltip properties on page objects, we had to make it easy to do this work in a large Git enlistment in Azure DevOps, so the tooling is surrounded by a bunch of PowerShell scripts.
-We cannot share our current tooltip tool either, but it uses an open-source tool, [https://closedxml.codeplex.com/](https://closedxml.codeplex.com/), to handle the Excel integration - creating, opening, and saving an Excel workbook.
-The tool is then surrounded by PowerShell cmdlets scripts to populate the new Excel file with the existing page objects and their existing tooltips, and import the changed tooltips into the page objects.

-You can also choose to work with tooltips in the translation files or straight in the .AL files.
+In the base application, tooltips are in the page objects.
+We edit code to edit tooltips.
+You do not have to do the same.
+You can choose to work with tooltips in the translation files or straight in the .AL files.
 Different solutions require different processes, so pick the process that is more efficient for you.

 We chose to associate the "What is this field?"-content with the user interface, meaning the controls on page objects.
 In the [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] help model, we chose a different approach, focusing on the database structure.
 Both approaches have their advantages and disadvantages, but the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] user assistance model currently focuses on the user interface with tooltips on page objects.
 For more information, see [User Assistance Model](../user-assistance.md).